DALTON -- They are known as the Wahconah Warriors. This spring, the school's sports teams could be called the "Wanderers."

 "It's hard not being able to race at your own place," said Wahconah track athlete Tim Desmarais.
 "It's an advantage to have the home field."

 Wahconah co-athletic director Gary Campbell Jr. said the football field and the two soccer fields are being reseeded and worked on.
-The baseball field has been reseeded and the installation of new clay will make the field ready to play on next spring.

 "This is one step in many that we hope to do over the next few years to improve our playing fields," Campbell said, adding that the fields need rest.